-Teacher Certification: Certification is available in the following areas: biology, English, French, mathematics, Spanish, and social studies.
-Social studies includes additional study in anthropology, economics, geography, history, political science and sociology.
+Teacher Certification: Certification is available in the following areas: biology, chemistry (graduate level only), English, French, mathematics, Spanish, and social studies.
+Social studies includes additional study in economics, geography, history, political science, psychology and sociology.
 Students interested in social studies certification must follow the social studies certification track in the history or political science major.
 Students must meet all requirements for admission to and completion of the Teacher Education Program and its core curriculum.
 All phase-in information as explained in the College of Education section of this catalog will be applicable.